Peter-duiyi/Algorithm-and-Data-Structure/Dynamic Programming/Array.md

 ## DP quesion collection
 ### Backpack, coin change and climbing stairs
 #### Backpack Problem
 1. 0-1 backpack without value.
-Fill the backpack as full as possible(no value, items cannot be divided, can only be used once)
+Fill the backpack as full as possible(no value, items cannot be divided, can only be used once).
 [92.
 Backpack](https://www.lintcode.com/problem/backpack/description)
 ```
 class Solution {